Life.Church

 Life.Church (pronounced "Life Church", formerly known as LifeChurch.tv, Life Covenant Church, and Life Church) is an evangelical Christian multi-site megachurch based in Edmond, Oklahoma, United States.
 It is affiliated with the Evangelical Covenant Church.
 Craig Groeschel is the founder and senior pastor of Life.Church.
-Weekly attendance was 76,000 people in 2024.
-The church is known for its YouVersion ministry, which publishes the Bible App.
+Weekly attendance was 85,000 people in 2025 across 46 campuses.
+The church operates YouVersion, a ministry that publishes the Bible App.